tobek/laminae/notes.md

 - Sleep is assumed to be death, a new spirit will take your body in the morning. reincarnation somewhere in this?
 - "Mental Health Unawareness Campaigns" that stress takes publicized forms, so here's some alternative form
 - Giant books multiple people to turn page
-- the bell ringing hearing contest episode (NGD? dissimulation NND)
+- the bell ringing hearing contest episode (dissimulation NND)
 - rick & morty arc where there's maybe a clone of beth - one plane could be or have a place where with enough work or luck, you can earn such a clone to take your place. maybe on this plane, a clone is prepared and trained for each person, and almost all go to waste, but some find the plane and take advantage of the clone, and the clone is so happy for the opportunity (NNC)
 - Place where certain maneuvers can temporarily slow or stop time or physical forces in a very localized area
 - Deaf/mute (or everyone is missing one sense) - could be any D, maybe NGD, CGD, CNP, NED, LED